-It is through the Housing Executive's unique position as the Regional Housing Authority for Northern Ireland and as one of the largest social housing landlords in
+It is through the Housing Executive's unique position as the Regional Housing Authority for Northern Ireland and as one of the largest social housing landlords in the UK, that we have a real opportunity to effect change and support older people in a tangible and meaningful way.

-18 Regional Services role is to work strategically in housing across Northern Ireland in supporting a range of stakeholders to create successful places and communities.
+Regional Services role is to work strategically in housing across Northern Ireland in supporting a range of stakeholders to create successful places and communities.
 Regional Services deliver a range of functions including research, assessment of housing need, delivery of the social housing development programme and the Supporting People programme.
 In addition, Regional Services deliver a range of grant initiatives to address fuel poverty and housing disability adaptation and we are the Home Energy Conservation Authority for Northern Ireland.